py-pdf/fpdf2/docs/TextRegion.md

 The primary purpose of paragraphs is to enable variations in horizontal text alignment, while the horizontal extents of the text are managed by the text region.
 To set the alignment, you can use the `align` argument when creating the paragraph.
 Valid values are defined in the [`Align enum`](https://py-pdf.github.io/fpdf2/fpdf/enums.html#fpdf.enums.Align).

-Note that the `write()` methods of paragraphs and text regions in general don't accept any other argument than "text" and "link".

 For more typographical control, you can use the following arguments.
 Most of those override the settings of the current region when set, and default to the value set there.

-* align (Align, optional) - The horizontal alignment of the paragraph.
+* text_align (Align, optional) - The horizontal alignment of the paragraph.
 * line_height (float, optional) - factor by which the line spacing will be different from the font height. (default: by region)
 * top_margin (float, optional) -  how much spacing is added above the paragraph.
 No spacing will be added at the top of the paragraph if the current y position is at (or above) the top margin of the page.
 (Default: 0.0)
 * bottom_margin (float, optional) - Those two values determine how much spacing is added below the paragraph.
 No spacing will be added at the bottom if it would result in overstepping the bottom margin of the page.
 (Default: 0.0)